Bike Park Info

 All riders must wear a helmet while descending TMBP, and mountain bikes must have functioning front and rear brakes.
 We recommend a minimum wheel diameter of 26″, disc brakes, protective body armor, a minimum of 4″ of shock travel, as well as putting the seat in its lowest position.
+Bikes must have all necessary/essential components installed and in good working order.
 Riding a real downhill or enduro mountain bike with lots of plush suspension and big brakes will give you a more enjoyable riding experience.

 Lessons are available while visiting Thunder Mountain Bike Park, and it is recommended that riders take a lesson to learn the best techniques to use while descending our trails.

 Whether you are a beginner or an expert, our staff and instructors will gladly answer any questions or concerns about the specifics of riding in a DH bike park.
 We also provide equipment in our rental shop, and we strongly suggest that you consider an introductory lesson with one of our certified instructors in our bike school.
 Check out our Thunder Mountain 101 package to get up and running.